Think about it, Coach:

 So, how does this all apply to recruiting?
 More than you probably think it does, actually.

-If you recruit with anxiety, on the other hand, chances are you will hesitate.
+If you recruit with anxiety as your lead emotion, on the other hand, chances are you will hesitate.
 You’ll second guess yourself.
 You’ll talk yourself out of that recruit that (on paper, anyway) you don’t seem to have a chance at landing.
 If things are really desperate, you’ll be insuring yourself and your program against disaster and most of all, building deniability into everything that you’re doing on the recruiting front.
 When you work under the cloud of anxiety – whether it’s in recruiting or the general operation of your coaching staff – the best strategy is to probably play it safe, because if (when?) it fails, you’ll be blameless (or so you think).

 And by the way, your prospects notice when you recruit with anticipation compared to recruiting with an attitude of anxiety.
 True, sometimes introducing a small amount of anxiety at the right times is a smart strategy during certain stages of the recruiting process, building ongoing positive anticipation in your consistent recruiting message should be a priority for any savvy college recruiter.

-- Look at the tone of your messaging.
+- Look carefully at the tone of your messaging.
 There are two different tones that we see being used all the time which are not usually effective, according to our research: First, when you are too “sanitized” in the way you sell your program, you’re going to fall short of building anticipation.
-By “sanitized” I mean rattling-off statistics about your college, listing facts about your campus, outlining the recent history of your program…all of that is too detached, and too unemotional to make a connection with most prospects.
+By “sanitized” I mean rattling-off endless statistics about your college, listing facts about your campus, outlining the recent history of your program…all of that is too detached, and too unemotional to make a connection with most prospects.
 Secondly, you don’t want a constant tone of pressure, negativity or anxiety.
 You don’t want to present a tone of pressure on an ongoing basis, for all the reasons we’ve just outlined.
 So as you review your recruiting materials, define how it builds anticipation (and if it doesn’t, work on changing it).

 - Ask yourself, “What can I get them to anticipate next?”
-If you’re a client of ours, you know how important it is to have the flow of the recruiting process move as quickly and as efficiently as possible toward securing a campus visit.
+If you’re a client of ours, you know how important it is to have the consistent flow of the recruiting process move as quickly and as efficiently as possible toward securing a campus visit.
 In that scenario, how would we want to have the prospect anticipate the campus visit?
 If possible, we’d want to focus on selling the idea of meeting the guys on the team…or sitting down face to face with the biology professor if the recruit was a strong pre-med candidate…or the opportunity to hear what kind of scholarship offer you’ll be outlining for she and her parents.
 It could be anything that is the logical next step in the process.
 The key question is, “what are you getting them to anticipate next?”

 - Define what they should anticipate.
 Don’t wait for prospects and their parents to assign value to the next phase in the recruiting process, do it for them.
 That’s not manipulative, by the way…it’s intelligent.
 You know how important it is to get to campus for that early unofficial visit, but does the athlete?
 Do her parents?
 Does his coach?
 Smart coaches will focus on defining the importance on building anticipation for the next phase of the recruiting cycle.
 So, are you defining exactly what your prospect should anticipate next from you?